Academics at SYA France

 This course is limited to students who have already taken AP French Language and Culture or demonstrate a high level of French at the beginning of the program.
 Permission to enroll must be granted from the Resident Director.
 This course will only be offered with sufficient enrollment.

-This course introduces students to the concepts of globalism, fundamentalism, multilateralism, and multiculturalism and enables them to better understand the nature and effect of world change through the prism of France.
+This course introduces students to the concepts of globalism, fundamentalism, multilateralism and multiculturalism, enabling them to better understand the nature and effect of world change through the prism of France.
 From a strongly defined yet evolving national identity, through its leadership in the European Union and on the world stage as a major economic power, the course explores how France is dealing with these concepts at the dawn of the 21st century.

+Since the beginning, cinema and politics have always been closely tied, and television only reinforced the power of image in dealing with the intricacies of social and political issues.
 This course explores current political topics in France and in Europe – such as education, race and gender issues, institutions and globalization – through the lens of visual media.
-Students view excerpts of movies and TV shows, both in and outside of the classroom, and frequently find themselves questioning whether life is imitating art or the other way around.
-Students are expected to analyze the topics presented and then present their point of view either through writing or discussion.
-In addition, students will have the opportunity to meet and debate with local French students to further broaden their perspective.
+Students view movies and TV series, both in and outside of the classroom, and frequently find themselves questioning whether life is imitating art or the other way around.
+Students are expected to analyze the topics presented and then present their point of view in class.
+Students will be asked to write articles and movie reviews for the school newspaper.
+Participation in movie festivals in Rennes is a possibility, with opportunities for students to meet professionals in the industry.

 This is an interdisciplinary course that examines how the world works and how people can alter the delicate balance of the earth’s life-support systems.
 It is set up to appeal to a wide range of student interests, relevant to their everyday lives, both in France and at home.
 The dual goal is for students to analyze current environmental issues globally and locally and to design and implement small-scale scientific investigations using an inquiry-based lab approach with Rennes and the environs as the laboratory.